A Test to Vote? Could That Save Us From Narcissistic Maniacs?

 Can we help save democracy by requiring voters to pass a test of political knowledge?

 This writer also uses driving licence to compare, but conclude that education in school can replace a test to vote.
-I don’t agree.
+I don’t agree:

-Civic education and critical thinking in schools
+Critical thinking in schools

 Critical thinking games